January 28, 2019

-At church one Sunday, Pathway missionaries visited Nandipha’s local ward in Mdantsane, South Africa, and shared about a new Church educational program called PathwayConnect.
+At church one Sunday, service missionaries assigned to BYU-Pathway visited Nandipha’s local ward in Mdantsane, South Africa, and shared about a new Church educational program called PathwayConnect.

 Nandipha was drawn to the program because she liked studying and it would keep her from thinking about her husband.
 When her husband left, the financial burden fell on her.
 She had to work twice as much to pay the bills and make many sacrifices to provide for her children.

 Despite the financial struggle, Nandipha felt strongly that continuing her education was the next step in her life.
 So even with her many responsibilities, Nandipha decided to enroll in PathwayConnect for the following April.
 Little did she know, God had sent her a light to guide her on her path to healing.

 The words of the Apostles brought about a change

 In the first few weeks of class, Nandipha was amazed by the classes, especially her religious reading assignments.
 She felt the Lord speaking to her, giving her strength to face her trials.

 As she read her weekly assignments, she felt that two talks—one by James E. Faust and another by Joseph B. Wirthlin—spoke directly to her.
 She was prompted to do something that she never thought she could do.